Sangarshanan/talks/build-a-database/presentation.md

 ```

 ^
-Once we our language, we can kinda see what the query executor is gonna do, its gonna parse the query to understand it
+we have sql, we see what query executor is gonna do, its gonna parse the query to understand it,
 plan the execution and then just execute it and return the results
 lets look at an example